radelmann/betterCoServer/README.md

 - `npm install`
 - Install/start a local instance of mongo
 - `npm test`
+- Note: first pass of running the tests, the first test case may timeout.
+If that happens, trying running tests again.
+Everything should pass the 2nd time.
 - `npm start`
 - See [BetterCo React](https://github.com/radelmann/betterCoReact) for instructions on installing the client application